ScottMWeiss/ScottMWeiss.github.io/index.md

 **Reflection:**  One aspect that was learned was learning all of the different aspects of the new language in how that related to the older code, in how that changed how the code looked overall and in what ways the new code would interact with each other.
 One challenge that was faced was ensuring that proper program functionality was maintained through the conversion process.
 Ensuring to run the project and go through the different steps of the app while watching other screens such as the database entries to ensure none of the aspects of the app were nonfunctional.

+The two course outcomes I sought to meet with this enhancement were:

+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.

+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

+The first enhancement I believe was successfully met through this enhancement, by moving the language to a more commonly used app language and maintaining cleaned up code with comments, it allows for a more diverse audience to collaborate on.
+The second outcome was mostly met, but was fully realized with implementations of the other enhancements as well.

 [Original Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%201%20-%20Software%20Design%20and%20Engineering/Original%20Artifact/WeissCS360Files.zip) | [Full Narrative](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%201%20-%20Software%20Design%20and%20Engineering/Enhanced%20Artifact/CS%20499%20-%20Milestone%20Two%20Enhancement%20One%20Narrative%20-%20Weiss.docx) | [Enhanced Artifact](https://github.com/ScottMWeiss/CS499/blob/main/Artifact%201%20-%20Software%20Design%20and%20Engineering/Enhanced%20Artifact/WeissCS499EnhancementOne.zip)

 # Category Two: Algorithms and Data Structures